sumit-biswas-uk/Amazon-UK-Grocery-Dataset-Machine-Learning-ML-Project/README.md

 ## Overview

 This project aims to develop predictive machine learning models for forecasting revenue based on the features of the Amazon UK Grocery Dataset.
+Revenue prediction is crucial for businesses in formulating effective strategies, optimizing inventory management, and maximizing revenue potential.
+Leveraging ANN, a powerful machine learning technique, we seek to accurately forecast revenue trends based on historical data.

 ## Dataset